fossasia/susi_android/docs/configure_guide.md

   <img src="images/login.png" height="500px" width="270"><br>

-* After logging in you'll see the main screen of the app. click on the blue circle icon with SUSI logo on it.
+* After logging in, you'll see the main screen of the app. click on the blue circle icon with the SUSI logo on it.

   <img src="images/android1.png" height="500px" width="270"><br>